gantonious/ViewCellAdapter/README.md

 # ViewCellAdapter [![CircleCI](https://circleci.com/gh/gantonious/ViewCellAdapter.svg?style=svg)](https://circleci.com/gh/gantonious/ViewCellAdapter)

-A RecyclerView adapter that can handle holding hetrogeneuous data types, and provides the ability to set up sections in your adatper.
+A RecyclerView adapter that can handle holding hetrogeneuous data types, and provides the ability to set up sections in your adapter.

 ## Creating a ViewCell